JonsPool/Poolvarme/README.md

   be controlled by the script.

 Note:
-The hourly prices are provided by [energy-charts.info](https://energy-charts.info), an organization that generously offers unrestricted access to their EPEX market price API.
+The prices are provided by [energy-charts.info](https://energy-charts.info), an organization that generously offers unrestricted access to their EPEX market price API.
 The license under which price data is made available depends on your location - see [the API documentation](https://api.energy-charts.info/#/prices) for details.